From December 2, three-quarters of people living in the North of England and the Midlands will be facing the toughest restrictions.

 There is no single answer.

-At the time, the Mayor of Greater Manchester, Andy Burnham, described it as a "London-centric" approach, because many of the regions had not yet seen the decreases in deaths and cases experienced in the capital.
+At the time, the Mayor of Greater Manchester, Andy Burnham, described it as a "London-centric" approach, because many of the regions had not yet seen the decrease in deaths and cases experienced in the capital.

 Second, there could be factors relating to demographics in northern England which have made people there particularly vulnerable to the virus.